anst314/space-blog/README.md

 # Space Blog using MERN Stack

 This is a space blog web application built using the MERN (MongoDB, Express.js, REACT, Node.js) stack.
-It allows users to read and post articles related to space astronomy.
+It allows users to read and post articles related to space and all things related.

 ## Installation
 To run this application on your local machine, follow these steps: